Enjoy sex like you used to

 The good news is that even a few minutes per day of pelvic floor exercises can make a difference.

-Kegel exercises are a popular type of pelvic floor exercise.
+Kegel exercises are a popular type of pelvic floor exercise for a weak pelvic floor.
 This is how you do them:

 1. Empty your bladder, and then locate your pelvic floor muscles — they’re the same muscles you’d use if you’re trying to stop urinating.
 When you squeeze those muscles, you’re activating your pelvic floor muscles.